 Instead of the AMM-P3 ignition (for Twincam, '04-up Sportster, late EVO), you need the AMM-P3M8 ignition which is made specifically for the Milwaukee-Eight engine!

-The AMM-P3M8 for Milwaukee-Eight engines can be ordered by clicking the paypal button below.
-Prices include worldwide shipping.
+The AMM-P3M8 for Milwaukee-Eight engines can be ordered by email for EUR 499,- including worldwide shipping.

 You also need one of our AMM-F1 / F2 manifolds and - of course - a carburetor.

 Choice of carbs is limited to what fits between the big M8 cylinder heads.

 Please order the matching manifold for the carburetor of your choice by email.

 AMM-F1 or F2 manifold comes EUR 299,- incl. worldwide shipping.